PETase

 where n is the number of monomers in the polymer chain, though a trace amount of the PET breaks down instead to bis(2-hydroxyethyl) terephthalate (BHET).
 PETases can also break down PEF-plastic (polyethylene-2,5-furandicarboxylate), which is a bioderived PET replacement, into the analogous MHEF.
-PETases can't catalyze the hydrolysis of aliphatic polyesters like polybutylene succinate or polylactic acid.
+PETases can't catalyze the hydrolysis of alkyl polyesters like polybutylene succinate or polylactic acid.

 Whereas the degradation of PET by natural (non-enzymatic) means will take hundreds of years, PETases can degrade it in a matter of days.

 History

 The first PETase was discovered in 2016 from Ideonella sakaiensis strain 201-F6 bacteria found from sludge samples collected close to a Japanese PET bottle recycling site.
 There were other types of hydrolases previously known to degrade PET, including lipases, esterases, and cutinases.
 For comparison, enzymes that degrade polyester have been known to exist at least as far back as 1975 (in the case of α-chymotrypsin) and 1977 (lipase).

 PET plastic came into widespread use in the 1970s and it has been suggested that PETases in bacteria evolved only recently.
-PETase may have had past enzymatic activity associated with degradation of a waxy coating on plants.
+PETase may have had past enzymatic activity associated with the degradation of polyester natural products made by angiosperms.